 The WISC-V is used to measure the general thinking and reasoning skills of children aged 6 to 16 years.
 This assessment provides a composite score that represents Sample Child's overall intellectual ability (FSIQ), as well as primary index scores that measure the following areas of cognitive functioning: verbal comprehension, visual spatial processing, fluid reasoning, working memory, and processing speed.
-Sample Child was also administered subtests contributing to five ancillary index scores that provide additional information about his cognitive skills.
-In addition, he was administered subtests contributing to three complementary index scores.
-These subtests provide additional information about his learning styles.
+Sample Child was also administered subtests contributing to five ancillary index scores that provide additional information about her cognitive skills.
+In addition, she was administered subtests contributing to three complementary index scores.
+These subtests provide additional information about her learning styles.

-WISC-V scores show how well Sample Child performed compared to a group of children his age from Canada.
+WISC-V scores show how well Sample Child performed compared to a group of children her age from Canada.
 A primary index score can range from 45 to 155, while the FSIQ ranges from 40 to 160.
 For both the primary index scores and the FSIQ, scores ranging from 90 to 109 are typically considered average.
+It is common for examinees to exhibit strengths and weaknesses across index scores.

 Scores on the WISC-V can be influenced by motivation, attention, interests, and opportunities for learning.
 For these reasons, some scores might be slightly higher or lower if Sample Child was tested again at another time.
 It is therefore important to view these test scores as a snapshot of Sample Child's current level of intellectual functioning.
-When these scores are used as part of a comprehensive evaluation, they contribute to an understanding of his current strengths and any needs that can be addressed.
+When these scores are used as part of a comprehensive evaluation, they contribute to an understanding of her current strengths and any needs that can be addressed.